Chrysler Valiant (VC): Overview

-The VC Valiant was longer and lower than any previous Australian Valiant model, but was essentially a facelift of the superseded AP6 model, with Chrysler Australia photographs of early VC's showing them bearing the model designation AP7.
-It featured a new grille, front bumper, bonnet and front mudguards.
-Sedans had new rear styling with vertical taillights.
+The VC Valiant was longer and lower than any previous Australian Valiant model, and was based on the 1965–1966 U.S Plymouth Valiant which itself was essentially a facelift of the 1963–1964 model, Chrysler Australia photographs of early VC's show them bearing the model designation AP7.
+While the equivalent U.S Valiant came with a split-grille, the VC came with a new full-sized grille.
+Although made in Australia, it's front bumper, fenders and bonnet were shared with the U.S model.

+Different to the U.S model, the VC had new rear styling with vertical taillights.
 Wagons and utilities carried over the rear lights and panels from their AP6 predecessors, with wagons receiving the new rear bumper and utilities carrying over the previous models bumperettes.
 The VC range displayed a greater degree of differentiation between models with the Valiant, Regal and V8 each having unique exterior decoration and trim.

 Regal and V8 models had a chrome strip situated near the lower edge of the doors and V8 models featured a vinyl roof, bucket seats and a floor mounted gear selector with full length centre console, as well as V8 badges on the rear roof pillar, bootlid, bonnet emblem and hubcaps.

 V8 sedans also featured three horizontal chrome bars on the rear quarter panel.
 Front disc brakes were introduced as an option in November 1966.